 There are military aircraft that contribute to shaping U.S. foreign policy.
 There are some that usher in cutting edge technology.
 Others set speed and altitude records.
 A few capture the lifelong imaginations of children and aviation enthusiasts alike.

 And then there’s the Lockheed SR-71 Blackbird that did it all

-Brainchild of legendary aeronautical engineer, Kelly Johnson, the Blackbird did it all as we learn on this episode with retired US Air Force Brian “Punchy” Shul.
-Known for his infamous ground speed story and numerous books—including Sled Driver—Brian offers a detailed look at what it took to build and fly the Blackbird, and how it played a significant role in shaping President Reagan’s negotiations with the Soviet Union.
+Brainchild of legendary aeronautical engineer, Kelly Johnson, the Blackbird did do it all as we learn on this episode with retired U.S. Air Force Brian “Punchy” Shul.
+Known for his infamous ground speed story and numerous books—including Sled Driver—Punchy offers a detailed look at what it took to build and fly the Blackbird, and how it played a significant role in shaping President Reagan’s negotiations with the Soviet Union.
 The SR-71 Blackbird is a truly iconic aircraft.

-Now a renowned key note speaker, author, and aviation and nature photographer, Brian is the curator of Gallery One in Marysville, Calif.
+Now a renowned key note speaker, author, and aviation and nature photographer, Punchy is the curator of Gallery One in Marysville, Calif.

 Episode artwork by Janek Krause.
 Bumper music by Jaime Lopez / announcements by Clint Bell.